mobify/mobify-code-style/css/introduction/readme.md

 * Be written like a single person typed it
 * Be mobile-first
-* Be modular–components are better than page specific styles
+* Be modular: components are better than page specific styles
 * Be page specific only as a last resort
 * Be written with nesting no deeper than 4 levels
 * Be written with selectors that self document their location